33 DIY Holiday Food Gifts for Everyone on Your List

 Infusing vodka at home couldn't be easier—or tastier!
 Try our sweet or savory flavor suggestions, then let your imagination run wild.

-Once you master tempering chocolate (it's easier than it seems, we promise!), all you have to do is add almonds, marshmallows, and pretzels to make these crowd-pleasing treats.
+Once you master tempering chocolate (it's easier than it seems) all you have to do is add almonds, marshmallows, and pretzels to make these crowd-pleasing treats.

 Seasonal Fruit Leathers